reasonml/reasonml.github.io/src/pages/guide/language/jsx.md

 ### Usage

-See [ReasonReact](//reasonml.github.io/reason-react/) for an example application of JSX.
+See [ReasonReact](//reasonml.github.io/reason-react/docs/jsx) for an example application of JSX, which transforms the above calls into a ReasonReact-specific call.

 Here's a JSX tag that shows most of the features.